NIE – Número de identidad de extranjero

 What is a NIE number?

-It means Número de identidad de extranjero (Foreign Identity Number).
-It is a unique personal fiscal number.
-The number identifies you and gives you the opportunity to buy things and get all kind of services you need for your house and your life in Spain.
-To be honest; you need the NIE number for about everything in Spain.
+It means Foreign Identity Number (Número de identidad de extranjero).
+It is a unique personal fiscal number that identifies you, allowing you to make purchases and access various services necessary for your home and life in Spain.
+Honestly, you need the NIE number for just about everything in Spain.

-You need a NIE to buy a house.
-To be correct; you can make an offer and transfer the downpayment for the house without it, but you’ll need the NIE number to transfer the house at the notary.
-If you are buying the house with someone else (partner, child) you both need a NIE number.
+You require a NIE to purchase a home in Spain.
+Technically, you can make an offer and submit the down payment without it, but you will need it when transferring the property at the notary.
+If you are buying the property with someone else, such as a partner or child, both of you will need a NIE number.

 Rent a house